* Former Member of the Congressional Progressive Caucus

-Sam Farr was a Democratic Member of the U.S. House of Representatives who representd the 17th Congressional District of California.
-Born on July 4, 1941 in San Francisco, he grew up in a political home; his father served for many years as a California state senator.
+Sam Farr was born on July 4, 1941 in San Francisco.
+He grew up in a political home, as his father served for many years as a California state senator.

-In February 2002 Farr was part of a delegation of California congressional Democrats — among whom were such notables as Bob Filner and Diane Watson — who, along with entertainer Carole King, paid a friendly visit to Havana in an effort to soften American policy toward Fidel Castro‘s Cuba.
+In February 2002 Farr was part of a delegation of California congressional Democrats — among whom were such notables as Bob Filner and Diane Watson — who, along with entertainer Carole King, paid a friendly visit to Havana in an effort to promote a softening of American policy toward Fidel Castro‘s Cuba.
 In 2003 Farr co-sponsored a bill to ease restrictions against U.S. trade with Cuba.

 In 2005 Farr joined the Out of Iraq Congressional Caucus.